vagabondworkstation/vagabondworkstation/salt/documentation/files/vagabond.md

 identities on a single identity_vm.

-Disk security is a combination of encrypted rootfs and keeping the most sensitive documents from every touching the disk through tmpfs.
+Disk security is a combination of encrypted rootfs and keeping the most sensitive documents from ever touching the disk through tmpfs.
 Further, swap is not used anywhere by default.
 Encrypted rootfs is not strictly necessary but can also help make tampering more difficult if your device is able to be taken without your knowledge.
 It also acts as a second layer of encryption if used.